ABOUT THE SCHOOL

 The Buchmann-Mehta School of Music was founded in 2005 as a unique partnership between Tel-Aviv University (TAU), the largest and most comprehensive university in Israel, and the Israel Philharmonic Orchestra (IPO), the country`s most prominent music institution.

-The school`s mission is to train Israel`s elite young musicians and to prepare them for professional careers, as well as to create a future generation for the IPO.
+The school`s mission is to train outstanding young musicians and to prepare them for professional careers, as well as to create a future generation for the IPO.

 The founding of the school was made possible thanks to the generous donation of businessman Josef Buchmann, vice president of the board of governors of Tel Aviv University and a staunch friend of the Israel Philharmonic Orchestra.
 As the School's Honorary President, Zubin Mehta was an active partner in the foundation of the school.
 Maestro Mehta has also been actively involved in the school's activities since its inception and conducts the school's orchestra annually.